protostuff/protostuff/protostuff-benchmark/README.txt

 Running the benchmark:
 $ mvn -DforkMode=never -Dbenchmark.skip=false -Dtest=BenchmarkTest test

-The generated html will be on the current dir.
+The generated html (filename starts with "benchmark-") will be on the "target" dir.